A rainy afternoon in Athens

 More street art in Athens

-Later, after our visit in the Herakleidon Museum, we just wandered the streets.
+Later, after our visit to the Herakleidon Museum, we just wandered the streets.
 Around the same area we also found some interesting urban art:

 Drinks on a colorful terrace